Demographics of Latvia: Immigration

+Latvia migration data, 1990–present

 Ethnic groups

 Latvia's indigenous population has been ravaged numerous times throughout history.
 The earliest such event occurred during the conquest of Latvia by Peter the Great in the Great Northern War with Sweden.

-In 1897, the first official census in this area indicated that Latvians formed 68.3% of the total population of 1.93 million; Russians accounted for 12%, Jews for 7.4%, Germans for 6.2%, and Poles for 3.4%.
-The remainder were Lithuanians, Estonians, Gypsies, and various other nationalities.
+In 1897, the first official census in this area indicated that Latvians formed 68.3% of the total population of 1.93 million; Russians accounted for 7.9%, Jews for 7.4%, Germans for 6.2%, and Poles for 3.4%.
+The remainder were Lithuanians, Estonians, Romani, and various other nationalities.

 The demographics shifted greatly in the 20th century due to the world wars, the expulsion of the Baltic Germans, the Holocaust, and occupation by the Soviet Union.
 Today, only the Russian minority, which has tripled in numbers since 1935, remains important.
 The share of ethnic Latvians fell from 75% (1,472,612) in 1935 to 52% (1,387,757) in 1989, after human loss in World War II and human deportation and other repressive measures.

-In 2005, there were even fewer Latvians than in 1989, though their share of the population was larger 1,357,099 (58.8% of the inhabitants).
-People who arrived in Latvia during the Soviet era, and their descendants born before 21 August 1991, have to pass a naturalization process to receive Latvian citizenship.
-Their children born after the restoration of independence in 1991 are registered as citizens, if one of the parents requests it.

-Ethnic Latvians have been one of the world's slowest-growing ethnic groups for a century.
-The number of Latvians today is actually less than it was in the 1920s.

-Latvians have always been the largest ethnic group in Latvia during the past century, but minority peoples have always been numerous.
-Never in late modern history have they accounted for more than 80% of the population in Latvia.
-Before World War 2, the proportion of non-Latvians was approximately 25%, the Russians being the largest minority (approx. 10%), followed by Jews (approx. 5%), Germans and Poles (2–3%).
-After World War 2 only small numbers of Jews and Germans remained and following mass colonization of Russians, Latvians almost became a minority.
-There were also settlers from Belarus and Ukraine.
-In 1989, the proportion of Latvians had decreased to only 52% (from 75.5% in 1935).
-Despite the decreasing number of Latvians due to low fertility rates, the proportion of Latvians has considerably increased during the past two decades and reached 62.1% in 2011 (slightly higher than the 62.0% in 1959).
-This is due to large scale emigration of Russians, Ukrainians and Belarusians.
-The number of these peoples almost halved between 1989 and 2011.